If you have used our planning service in the past 18 months, please help us improve the customer experience by completing our online form.

 North Norfolk faces increased development pressure and it is important to undertake a review of conservation areas to make sure they remain fit for purpose in helping to preserve and enhance the character and appearance of the areas.

-The next phase of reviews include: Glandford, Letheringsett, Hempstead, Baconsthorpe and Holt (Group A) followed by Brinton with Thornage, Sharrington, Hunworth and Edgefield with a new proposed conservation area for Stody (Group B) - and then a review of the wider Glaven Valley Conservation Area, which is the biggest conservation area in the District.
+The next phase of reviews includes: Glandford, Letheringsett, Hempstead, Baconsthorpe and Holt (Group A) followed by Brinton with Thornage, Sharrington, Hunworth and Edgefield with a new proposed conservation area for Stody (Group B) - and then a review of the wider Glaven Valley Conservation Area, which is the biggest conservation area in the District.

 The work will ensure buildings of heritage significance, as well as key views into and out of the conservation areas, are properly understood and appropriate management plans are put in place for their future.